RedrawnWrapper/Redrawn-Installer/README.md

-# Wrapper Offline Remastered Installer
+# Redrawn Installer
- An installer that allows you to install Wrapper Offline Remastered Without extracting the zip file.
+ An installer that allows you to install Redrawn Without extracting the zip file.